 Bonus tip: know how your product or service speaks to that pain point.

-6. Identify how you get leads
+6. Knowledge of HOW you currently get leads

 The more you know about your leads, the more you can market to them.
 How does your target audience find you?
 Google Search?
 SEO?
-Word of Mouth?
+Word of mouth?
 Referrals?

 What is your percentage of new customers or returning customers?
 Are returning customers driving referrals?
 Knowing the answers to these questions helps us refine a potential marketing strategy for your business.
+After all, we want to capitalize on what’s working and perhaps try a few new tactics as well!

 Your site is a tool for your team.
 It should make life easier for you and for your clients.
 What are the things you NEED your site to do?
 What are the things you WANT your site to do?
 Coming into a phone call with your website must-haves is helpful for a web design team.
 No, you don’t have to know every single specific functionality — but letting us know that you want order processing and/or event scheduling is incredibly helpful when we scope the timeline and budget requirements of a project.